Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 3. You’re Treated Differently Than Other Family Members

-4. You Carry the Guilt for Everyone Else’s Problems
+4. You Carry Guilt for Everyone Else’s Problems

-Even as an adult, you might find yourself apologizing for things that aren’t your responsibility.
+Even as an adult, you may find yourself apologizing for things you didn’t do.
+You’ve been trained to believe peace is your job, even if it means silencing yourself.

 5. You Feel Deep Shame or Self-Doubt